Skip to main content

 Generally, yes, because eligibility for AOTC or LLC typically requires you or your dependent to have received Form 1098-T from an eligible school.
 The IRS notes exceptions, so do not assume the rule applies the same way in every case.
 Match Form 1098-T to your payment records, and if you claim AOTC, include the school’s EIN on Form 8863.
 If the facts are mixed or cross-border, get advisor review before filing.

 Do not assume it is available for your filing year.
-Confirm current status before publish and again before filing, then compare only the options that are currently valid for your facts.
+Confirm current status from official IRS records before filing, then compare only the options that are currently valid for your facts.
 For this decision, keep the focus on AOTC and LLC.
 If the facts are mixed or cross-border, get advisor review before filing.

 Educational content only.
 Not legal, tax, or financial advice.